 Basic student budget

-- + Allowable expenses - = Student adjusted allowable budget
++ Allowable expenses

+= Student adjusted allowable budget

 MINUS the following:

+MINUS the following:

-- Student personal contribution (income/assets/investments)
+• Student personal contribution (income/assets/investments)

-- Parental deeming contribution
+Parental deeming contribution

-- Spousal deeming contribution
+Spousal deeming contribution

-- Summer earnings deeming contribution
+Summer earnings deeming contribution

-- External scholarships
+• External scholarships

-- Government student loans
+Government student loans

-= Unmet Financial Need (covered or met through a combination of bursaries and interest-free loans)
+= Unmet Financial Need (covered or met through a combination of

+bursaries and interest-free loans)

 Bursaries will be allocated to students who demonstrate the greatest financial need after their personal resources and government student financial assistance have been taken into account.
-Bursary awards will be given to those students who qualify for an interest-free loan and who incur a minimum level of indebtedness (government loans and Faculty of Law Interest-Free Loans combined) of \$9,000 for the 2013-2014 academic year.
+Bursary awards will be given to those students who qualify for an interest-free loan and who incur a minimum level of indebtedness (government loans and Faculty of Law Interest-Free Loans combined) of \$9,000 for the 2014-2015 academic year.
 If a student's total loans for the year fall below \$9,000, his/her bursary/loan mix will be adjusted to increase his/her total loans to meet this minimum.